HL7/davinci-ra/input/pagecontent/report-query.md

 Once MeasureReports have been created, they can be retrieved using a simple RESTful query.
 The query uses the _include parameter to also retrieve in the searchset bundle, the resources attached to the report in .evaluatedResources

-An example workflow of a Client queries for risk adjustment coding gap reports for a single patient is shown below in Figure 3-1.
+An example workflow of a Payer or Provider Role using the Reporting Client to query for [Risk Adjustment Coding Gap Report] for a single patient is shown below in Figure 3-1.

-{% include img-portrait.html img="risk-adjustment-coding-gap-report-single-patient.png" caption = "Figure 3-1 Report Operation Workflow for a Single Patient" %}
+{% include img-portrait.html img="risk-adjustment-coding-gap-report-single-patient.png" caption = "Figure 3-1 Report Query Workflow for a Single Patient" %}

 #### For a single patient